360modder/psburn/docs/gettingstarted/installations.md

 # Installations

 Since psburn is a cross platform tool, its binaries are distributed for windows, linux and macos.
-Binaries are compressed inside a *zip* or *tarball* file.
+Binaries are compressed inside a *zip* and *tarball* file.
 You first need to choose a building envoirnment mentioned below.
-Then you can install psburn package or binary archive to your system.
+Then you can install psburn from binary archive to your system.

 ## Building Envoirnments